 Although all students in graduate programs, including business and law, would benefit from having ability in verbal reasoning, quantitative reasoning and analytical writing, the skill level required for success in each of these three areas is unique to each program.
 Some programs may require a higher level of skills in one area but place lower emphasis on skills in another area.
 For this reason, ETS encourages programs to consider Verbal Reasoning, Quantitative Reasoning and Analytical Writing scores as three separate and independent measures.

-For both the GRE General and Subject tests, the Standard Error of Measurement (SEM) for individual scores provides an easy way to account for measurement error.
+For both the GRE® General and GRE® Subject tests, the Standard Error of Measurement (SEM) for individual scores reported in Tables 5A–5D provides an easy way to account for measurement error.
 For example, consider a test taker who obtained a GRE Quantitative test score of 153.
-The SEM for individual scores for the GRE Quantitative Reasoning measure is 2.1, which means that we can be 68 percent confident that the test taker's true score would be between 151 and 155.
-For 95 percent confidence, we can double the SEM of individual scores; that is we can be 95 percent confident that the test taker's true score would be between 149 and 157.
+According to Table 5A, the SEM for individual scores for the GRE Quantitative Reasoning measure is 2.1, which means that we can be 68 percent confident that the test taker's true score would be between 151 and 155.
+For 95 percent confidence, we can double the SEM of individual scores; that is, we can be 95 percent confident that the test taker's true score would be between 149 and 157.

-Use the Appropriate Percentile Ranks When Comparing Candidates
+5. Use the Appropriate Percentile Ranks when Comparing Candidates

-Subject Test Scores and Percentile Ranks Should Only Be Compared With Other Scores and Percentile Ranks on the Same Subject Test
+6. Subject Test Scores and Percentile Ranks Should Only Be Compared with Other Scores and Percentile Ranks on the Same Subject Test

 Subject Test scores should only be compared with other scores on the same Subject Test because each Subject Test is scaled separately.
 For example, a 680 on the Physics Test is not equivalent to a 680 on the Chemistry Test.